alexanderchuranov/Metaresc/README.md

 ```

 #### Non-serializable fields
-For the fields that should not be serialized use keyword `VOID` as a
+For the fields that should not be serialized use keyword `VOID` or `_`
-prefix for declaration.
-Metaresc still detect type of those fields, but
+as a keyword for declaration.
+Metaresc still detect type of those
-skip them at the serialization/deserialization process.
+fields, but skip them at the serialization/deserialization process.
 Note that function pointers needs to be declared without braces and
 asterisk, and asterisk for pointers should be a part of type, but not
 a field name.